bulfinb/RWGS_disretized_batch_equilibrium_model/README.md

 ---

-# 🔥 Countercurrent Chemical Looping RWGS - Discretized Batch Reactors Simulation
+# 🔥 Countercurrent Chemical Looping RWGS - Discretized Batch Reactors in Series Model

 This code simulates chemical-looping RWGS in a 1D plug-flow-like reactor with oxides including LSF and CeO2 based oxides.
 It uses a discretizion of the oxide (space) and the gas phase (like time discritization) and then solves a sequential series of batch equilibriums over the discritised elements.
-It is useful for quickly simulating thermodynamic limits.
+It is useful for quickly simulating the thermodynamic limits of countercurrent chemical-looping reactors using non-stoichiometric oxides as the oxygen storage material.

 ---